Monthly Archives: April 2011

 Safe Area Gorazde by Joe Sacco

-Subtitle: The War in Eastern Bosnia 1992-1995.
-2000.
-Fantagraphics Books.
-227 pages.
-Recommendation from: The Boston Bibliophile Review: Safe Area Gorazde is fascinating just by being what it is: a journalist’s account of a conflict told to us in graphic … Continue reading
+Safe Area Gorazde is fascinating just by being what it is: a journalist’s account of a conflict told to us in graphic novel format.
+It makes you want to see how such a thing is done.

 4 Comments